awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 1. For **Role name**, enter a name for your new role, such as **lambda\-ssm\-role** or another name that you prefer\.
 **Note**
-Because various entities might reference the role, you cannot change the name of the role after it has been created\.
+Because various entities might reference the role, you can't change the name of the role after it has been created\.

 1. Choose **Create role**\.